uo-ec607/lectures/07-web-apis/07-web-apis.md

 ### Aside: Safely store and use API keys as environment variables

-In the above example, I assumed that you would just replace "YOUR_FRED_KEY" with your actual API key.
-This is obviously not very secure or scalable, since it means that you can't share your R script without giving away your key.
-(The same is true for compiled R Markdown documents like these lecture notes.)
+In the above example, I assumed that you would just replace the "YOUR_FRED_KEY" holder text with your actual API key.
+This is obviously not very secure or scalable, since it means that you can't share your R script without giving away your key.^[The same is true for compiled R Markdown documents like these lecture notes.]
 Luckily, there's an easy way to safely store and use sensitive information like API keys or passwords: Simply save them as an R [**environment variables**](https://stat.ethz.ch/R-manual/R-devel/library/base/html/EnvVar.html).
 There are two, closely related approaches:

 1. Set an environment variable for the current R session only.
 2. Set an environment variable that persists across R sessions.

+Let's briefly review each in turn.

 #### 1) Set an environment variable for the current R session only